HumzahChoudry/swift-inheritance-basics-web-112017/README.md

 ## Inheritance

-Swift offers **single inheritance** to its classes (and structs).
-The syntax for defining a class's superclass is pretty intuitive.
-It simply involves adding a colon `:` after the subclass's name and inserting the superclass's name before the opening curly brace that defines the class:
+Swift offers **single inheritance** to its classes.
+The syntax for defining a class's superclass simply involves adding a colon `:` after the subclass's name and inserting the superclass's name before the opening curly brace that defines the class:

 ```swift
 class SubclassName: SuperClassName {...}